AntonioND/ucity/docs/game-rooms.rst

 Note that it is possible to go back to the main menu room from here if the correct option is selected in the pause menu.

+This room is the only one that uses the code in ``source/room_game/cursor.asm``, with the routines that control the cursor used to scroll and build/demolish buildings in the map.

 Budget room
 ===========